UWinnipeg Fast Facts

 The Truth and Reconciliation Commission of Canada Scholarship honours students who are descendants of survivors of residential schools or who themselves are residential school survivors.
 Two awards of $5,000 are made annually, one each to a female and a male student.
 Application forms are available from Student Services.

 Unique among Canadian universities, our goal is to create a $10 million endowment fund that will ensure everyone, regardless of socio-economic background, has access to higher education.
 The fund specifically supports Indigenous students, young people from war-affected areas and refugee populations and students from inner-city neighbourhoods.
 In 2012 we created a Tuition Waiver program to support youth transitioning out of foster care, a program that has been replicated across the country.
 Approximately 30 students are attending UWinnipeg under the program and several have now graduated with degrees.

 As of October 2015, the Opportunity Fund has raised $3.7 million, and 1,865 fast-track bursaries have been awarded to students in financial need, supporting more than 250 graduates to date.

 Overall, the University of Winnipeg family of alumni has 31 Rhodes Scholars within its distinguished membership.

 UWINNIPEG’S RECENT RHODES SCHOLARS

-UWinnipeg currently has six Canada Research Chairs:
+UWinnipeg currently has five Canada Research Chairs:

 - Canada Research Chair in Fundamental Symmetries in Subatomic Physics – Dr. Jeff Martin